 Most people can think of nothing better than being a celebrity.
 With this status often comes fame and fortune, allowing actors, singers, and other public figures to live a life of luxury that the rest of the public can only dream of.
-Yet, despite the fact that being a celebrity is something that a huge number aspire to, there are many who have turned their back on fame and quit show business to go back to living a normal life.
+Yet, despite the fact that being a celebrity is something that many aspire to, there are those who have turned their back on fame and quit show business to go back to living a normal life.

 These aren't famous movie stars who were hounded out of Hollywood for their behavior or musicians who had breakdowns.
 Instead, these are promising talented people who quit well before their time.
 Whether they just couldn’t handle the fame that came with the job or had to leave it all behind because of personal tragedy, these are famous people who gave up their fame and now work normal jobs.
 These people who quit acting to lead regular lives remind us that celebrity is fleeting and not always desirable.

-"I'm a single parent and I just found that it was too difficult to manage to raise my kids and to do the traveling involved in making movies, he said in an interview with USA Today.
-“So I took a little bit of a break.
-And the little bit of a break turned into a longer break, and then I found that I really didn't miss it.”
+"I'm a single parent, and I just found that it was too difficult to manage raising my kids and doing the traveling involved in making movies," he told USA Today.
+"So I took a little bit of a break.
+And the little bit of a break turned into a longer break, and then I found that I really didn't miss it."

 #18 on The Best Short Actorssee more on Rick Moranis

 Muniz has also taken part in motorsports and drummed in an alternative band.
-In 2017 he confirmed that he was managing a new band.
+In 2017, he confirmed that he was managing a band.

 #63 on The Best Short Actorssee more on Frankie Muniz